grimme-lab/xtb_docs/source/gsm.rst

     > gsm.orca

 After the calculation, the two most important files are the reaction path in your *cwd/*, called *stringfile.xyz0000*, and the transition state in *scratch/tsq0000.xyz*, both in a valid Xmol format.
-The reaction path of the Inversion of cyclohexane be seen below.
+The reaction path of the Inversion of cyclohexane can be seen below.

 .. figure:: ../figures/cyclohexane.gif
    :scale: 25 %